Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 For a start-up private business owner and worst economy in the history of the country.

-Yeah, well, that's that's your big mistake right there.
+Yeah, well, that's your big mistake right there.

-You sh you should have gone for a government job and you can retire at uh fifty-three on eighty percent of your salary with uh index linked uh health care and pensions and benefits And uh and and spend the last three decades of your life uh sitting around at taxpayers' expense.
+You should have gone for a government job, and you can retire at 53 on 80% of your salary with index-linked health care and pensions and benefits and spend the last three decades of your life sitting around at taxpayers' expense.

-That's that's that's the economic model for the future, Kyle.
+That's the economic model for the future, Kyle.

 I actually put forth effort and work.